-SeaChange reviewed the Preferred Stock Purchase Agreement and related agreements and determined that Casa was a variable interest entity ("VIE) as defined by the accounting guidance of FIN No. 46R.
+SeaChange reviewed the Preferred Stock Purchase Agreement and related agreements and determined that Casa was a variable interest entity ("VIE") as defined by the accounting guidance of FIN 46R.
 SeaChange concluded that it is not the primary beneficiary in Casa.
 Consequently, SeaChange accounts for this investment under the cost method of accounting.
-At January 31, 2007, SeaChange again reviewed the Casa investment as part of its annual review of this arrangement and determined that Casa was still a variable interest entity ("VIE") as defined by the accounting guidance of FIN No. 46R and concluded again that SeaChange is not the primary beneficiary in Casa.
+At January 31, 2007, SeaChange again reviewed the Casa investment as part of its annual review of this arrangement and determined that Casa was still a VIE as defined by the accounting guidance of FIN 46R and concluded again that SeaChange is not the primary beneficiary in Casa.

 In determining whether the Company's convertible preferred stock investment in Casa was in-substance an investment in common stock, the Company considered whether its investment has substantive liquidation preferences over Casa's common stock.
 The Company also considered whether Casa had little or no subordinated equity from a fair value perspective and whether the stated liquidation preference of the convertible preferred stock was significant in relation to the purchase price of the investment.
 The estimated fair value of Casa's common stock significantly exceeded the estimated fair value of Casa's convertible preferred stock (including the liquidation preference and purchase call option), all of which were determined by an independent valuation expert.
-As a result, SeaChange's convertible preferred stock investment retained a "substantive liquidation preference," as defined by paragraph 6a. of EITF 02-14, over the holders of Casa's common stock.
+As a result, SeaChange's convertible preferred stock investment retained a "substantive liquidation preference," as defined by paragraph 6a. of EITF 02-14, "Whether an Investor Should Apply the Equity Method of Accounting to Investments Other Than Common Stock If the Investor Has the Ability to Exercise Significant Influence Over the Operating and Financial Policies of the Investee" ("EITF 02-14"), over the holders of Casa's common stock.
 The Company considered Example 2 of Exhibit 02-14A, "Examples of the Application of the Characteristics of In-Substance Common Stock" of EITF 02-14 as it was substantially similar to the facts and circumstances involving SeaChange's convertible preferred stock investment in Casa.
 In that example, the stated liquidation preference of a preferred stock investment is equal to the fair value of the preferred stock and the fair value of the common stock exceeds that of the preferred stock.
-The conclusion from this example is that because the liquidation preference is substantially similar to the subordination characteristics of the common stock.
+The conclusion from this example is that because the liquidation preference is substantive, the subordination characteristics of the preferred stock are not substantially similar to the subordination characteristics of the common stock.
 As a result, the preferred stock investment in this example is not in-substance common stock and no further evaluation for equity accounting treatment is required.